 Director Tony Scott

 Most ’90s moment Where to start?
 Probably with the fact that Christian Slater plays a comic-book nerd who can’t get a date.
 Sure…

 If you’re searching for the roots of aggressive nerd-dom, you could do worse than take a look at Quentin Tarantino and Tony Scott’s dizzy slice of hipster trash magic.
 In Clarence, the loveable but lonely comic geek who kills a drug dealer, steals his stash and embarks on a coast-to-coast road trip with the woman of his dreams, we see the geek’s greatest wish made real – no wonder they’re no longer satisfied with tech jobs, but feel the urge to plaster their frustrated fantasies all over the internet.
 Still, it’s not Scott’s fault, and only a little bit Tarantino’s – and ‘True Romance’ is still giddily, uproariously wonderful.
-Tom Huddleston
+TH

 Director Jonathan Demme

 Most ’90s moment The depiction of transgenderism as somehow perverted and dangerous.
 Hey, it was a different time.